AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 ### Authorization: Setup and Configuration {#authorization-setup-and-configuration}

-The new, authorization related parts are contained in the **Oak CUG Authorization** bundle ( `org.apache.jackrabbit.oak-authorizationcug`), which is part of the AEM default installation.
+The new, authorization related parts are contained in the **Oak CUG Authorization** bundle ( `org.apache.jackrabbit.oak-authorization-cug`), which is part of the AEM default installation.
 The bundle defines a separated authorization model aimed to be deployed as an additional way to manage read access.

 #### Setting Up CUG Authorization {#setting-up-cug-authorization}